($1,331) Cost to ship a car from Providence, RI to Phoenix, AZ

 The climate is unlikely to affect your move but summers in Phoenix are unsurprisingly very hot with daily averages over 100° F. You should take this into consideration because moving often requires spending many hours outdoors.
 You should also be sure that air conditioning is set up in your new home before move day, especially if you're moving in the summer.

 During peak moving times like summer and the winter holidays, demand for car shipping services increases, leading to higher prices.
-Shipping your car from Providence to Phoenix during these peak seasons can result in higher costs due to increased demand.
+Shipping your car from Providence to Phoenix during these peak seasons can result in higher costs.

 Fuel prices